pinkopaque22/one-page-app/README.md

 one-page-app
 ============
+I'm Patricia with Coding Over 40 www.codingover40.com and I will be using this repository to create a one page app for my portfolio.
+THANK YOU!

 A one page app boilerplate for Web or mobile using HTML5, Twitter Bootstrap, jQuery and Javascript on Node.js